Skip to content

 KUBECONFIG_CONTEXT=k3s-infra

-Once .env is filled, the full deploy is identical to using k3s-lab directly.
-All targets are available from infra/:
+Once .env is filled, all tasks are available from infra/:

 bash